 Effective multilingualism policies and initiatives can strengthen the opportunities of citizens.
 Language skills may also increase individuals’ employability, facilitate access to services and rights, and contribute to solidarity through enhanced intercultural dialogue and social cohesion.

-The EU now has three alphabets and 24 official languages.
+The European Union (EU) now has three alphabets and 24 official languages.
 Some 60 other languages are currently spoken in particular regions or by specific groups.
 Immigration has also brought numerous additional languages to the EU.
-It is estimated that citizens of at least 175 nationalities are now living within the EU’s borders.
+It is estimated that citizens of at least 175 nationalities are now living in the EU.

 How the EU promotes linguistic diversity